Mara-Rose-ChickenBreast-Tanghuru/docs/README.md

 ---

-Click to download a releaed apk.(이 부분에 실제 우리 프로덕트 apk파일이 올라간 구글드라이브 링크가 필요함) To install this, you need to able downloading an app from unknown sources.
+Click to download a releaed apk.app-release.apk To install this, you need to able downloading an app from unknown sources.

 ### Requirements